johnwcowan/r7rs-work/TimeAdvancedCowan.md

 or else for political reasons at any time), the same local time can represent two different UTC values.
 Such a situation is called a *time fold* and is represented as 0 for the earlier time and 1 for the later time.
-For example, the fold is 0 at 2:00 A.M. daylight time and 1 at 2:00 A.M. standard time one hour later on the day when daylight saving time ends in the U.S.
+For example, on the day when daylight saving time ends in the U.S., the fold is 0 at 2:00 A.M. daylight time and 1 at 2:00 A.M. standard time one hour later.
 The fold for any unaffected time is always 0.
 The idea behind the name is that the UTC scale is folded up, as it were, with some parts of it representing the same local times.